iogrids-website/roofing/content/pages/index.md

           they said they would do when they said they would do it.
   - section_id: call-to-action
     type: section_cta
-    title: Contact For Your Roofing Needs!
+    title: For Your Roofing Needs!
     subtitle: This is an optional description for the call to action block.
     actions:
       - label: Get Started